alexdiliberto/alexdiliberto.github.io/_posts/2017-03-28-emberconf-2017-cliffsnotes.md

     + [`hash` helper](https://emberjs.com/blog/2016/01/15/ember-2-3-released.html#toc_hash-helper) used to explicitly define a Public API for the component
     + `{% raw %}{{yield (hash avatar=(component "user-avatar") image=user.pic size="big")}}{% endraw %}`
     + Now this is accessible as a variable in the block from the callee in the parent template - `{% raw %}{{t.avatar}}{% endraw %}`
-  + API design is very important
+  + API design is very important :art:
     + Less options are better
     + Don't abuse bindings to communicate with parent
     + Minimize mandatory options with sensible defaults